Epilepsy in Children

 Epilepsy is a neurological condition involving the brain that makes people more susceptible to having seizures.
-When a person has two or more seizures on separate days, they are considered to have epilepsy.It is one of the most common disorders of the nervous system and affects people of all ages, ancestry and ethnic background.
+When a person has two or more seizures on separate days, they are considered to have epilepsy.It is one of the most common disorders of the nervous system and affects people of all ages, ancestries and ethnic backgrounds.
 More than 2.7 million Americans live with epilepsy.

-Pediatric epilepsy affects one to two percent of children worldwide.
-Many children outgrow their epilepsy before or during adolescence, seizures go away and treatments can be successfully reduced and stopped.
+Pediatric epilepsy affects 1% to 2% of children worldwide.
+For many children, epilepsy is outgrown before or during adolescence, seizures go away, and treatments can be successfully reduced and stopped.

 Symptoms of epilepsy

-The hallmark of epilepsy is recurrent seizures (2 or more on separate days) not caused by fever or by a transient medical illness.
-Diagnosis and classifying epilepsy starts with understanding the type or types of seizures the child experiences.
+The hallmark of epilepsy is recurrent seizures (two or more on separate days) not caused by fever or by a transient medical illness.
+Diagnosis and classifying of epilepsy begins with understanding the type or types of seizures the child experiences.

 Causes of epilepsy

-There are many possible causes of epilepsy, including structural brain changes (from injury, infection or developmental brain differences), genetic differences, rarely brain tumors, and very rarely immune problems.
+There are many possible causes of epilepsy, including structural brain changes (from injury, infection or developmental brain differences), genetic differences, brain tumors (rarely), and immune problems (very rare).
 In many cases, however, there is no detectable cause for epilepsy.
 While not establishing a cause can be frustrating for families, prognosis is often favorable for children with no established cause.
 And finding an effective treatment does not depend on finding the underlying cause.